faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 ### Dynamic Library Loads

 Sometimes we have an early stage app crash during the initialization phase where the dynamic loader is loading the app binary and its dependent frameworks.
 If we are confident that it is not custom code using the dynamic linker API, but instead it is the assembly of frameworks into the loaded binary we care about, then switching on the `Dynamic Library Loads` flag is appropriate.
-We get much shorter logs that enabling the `Dynamic Linker API Usage` flag.
+We get much shorter logs than enabling the `Dynamic Linker API Usage` flag.

 Upon launch, we get a list of binaries loaded: